 The U.S. market was one of the main fronts in the battle for market position among these multinationals in 2002.
 In contrast with Western Europe, which had large but mature demand for bottled water, the U.S. market had tripled during the 1990s as health-conscious customers increasingly turned to bottled water.
 Nestlé, which had acquired the bottled water business of Perrier in 1992, was the clear market leader with many of the strongest regional spring water brands.
 However, the growing market had attracted new entrants, both small and large.
 Brands like Fiji and Glaceau sought a premium position.
 Yet it was the aggressive entry by PepsiCo in 1994, followed by Coca-Cola in 1999 with new business models based on purified waters and substantially different economics that had disrupted the industry structure.

 By 2002, the competitive escalation was starting to produce adverse effects.
 Since 2001, bottled water prices had dropped by 3% and some analysts feared that a possible price war could erode industry profitability.
 Faced with tougher competitive conditions, Nestlé, PepsiCo, Coca-Cola and Danone had to re-assess their strategic postures and commitments to the U.S. bottled water market.

-For more information about the global market for bottled water and bottled water products today, download the free report overview.
+For more information about the global market for bottled water, download a free overview of our report, Bottled Water Processing Equipment Market.